LunsfordSpace/Capstone-Prep-Expectation/Proposal.md

  * Google Authentication

 ##### Additional Information
+(Previous)
 I have a lot of ideas that I really want to work on, but I’d be very happy to have a functional in-app calendar without syncing capabilities (like to Google Calendars).
 I don’t feel overwhelmed by most of my ideas, but I worry that a few of them might be beyond my skill level.
 Do you have any resources for React Native audio management?
 Thanks!

+(Current) Thanks for the advice!
+I think I'm prepared for the moment, I'll reach out if I have any other questions!